 This course prepares students to advance their careers in the media arts.
 Students learn to use social media and personal and industry websites to market themselves to employers and clients.
 Effective job searching, proposal writing, and resume development are covered.
 Freelancing, small business operations, and professional/ethical responsibilities are emphasized.
 Students research legal issues such as copyright and trademarks, contracts and tax structures that impact on the media professional.
+MRT, MRTA, MRTP, and MRTV students must earn a C or better in the course.
+Offered as independent study by permission of division dean for night students.
 Prerequisite: ENG 102.
 Spring.

 MRT 229.
 Editing Digital Video.
 3 Credits.

 Building on their knowledge of video production, students will develop expertise in the technology and techniques of digital, nonlinear editing.
 This course introduces the fundamental concepts, terminology, and operation of nonlinear editing systems.
 Throughout the course, students develop an understanding of the techniques and aesthetics video and film editors employ as effective storytellers.
 Using industry standard, nonlinear editing systems, students practice applying the craft of editing, assembling sequences of pictures and sounds to create finished programs including titles, graphics, and special effects.
 MRTV students must earn a C or better in the course.
 Prerequisite: MRT 110.
 Fall.